- How to Calculate Income Tax on Salary with Example FY 2023-24

 Important points to know

-• The tax-saving deductions which are available under Chapter VI A of the Income Tax Act, i.e., under the different sub-sections of Section 80, would be allowed to all assessees under the presumptive taxation scheme.
+- The tax-saving deductions that are available under Chapter VI A of the Income Tax Act, i.e., under the different sub-sections of Section 80, would be allowed to all assessees under the presumptive taxation scheme.
 Tax-payers can, therefore, claim a deduction under Section 80C, 80D, 80TTA, etc.

 Auditing of accounts